wolfvanman/CurserBusinessAppIFA/docs/admin-manual.md

 # Administrator User Manual

-This manual provides detailed instructions for administrators of the Financial Advisor Portal.
+This manual provides detailed instructions for administrators of the CurserBusinessAppIFA.
 As an administrator, you have access to all features of the platform, including company management, user management, content management, and communication tools.

 ## Table of Contents